-The middle school years find kids in that strange “in between” time.
+The middle school years find kids in that strange “in-between” time.
 Certain books begin to feel too young and immature but other books might not yet be appropriate due to mature content.
 The following books are geared specifically towards helping tweens identify and understand racism and bigotry.
-They offer education that is age-appropriate and honest, informative and powerful.
+They offer education that is age-appropriate, honest, informative, and powerful.

 My hope is that these books will provide you and the middle schoolers in your life with the desire and motivation to seek social justice through learning, growing compassion, and grassroots activism.

 Note: These are books that I was comfortable with my own children reading when they were in middle school and I’m comfortable recommending them to other parents and educators.
 But as always, do your due diligence to review these titles to make sure they’re a good fit for the middle schoolers in your life.

 1. Stamped: Racism, Antiracism, and You: A Remix of the National Book Award-Winning Stamped From the Beginning